JShollaj/AWS-Machine-Learning/Questions Repository.md

 16. A Data Scientist is training a convolutional neural network model to detect incoming employees at the company’s front gate using a camera so that the system opens for them automatically.
 However, the model is taking too long to converge and the error oscillates for more than 10 epochs.

       **What should the Data Scientist do to improve upon this situation?**

 </br>

+17. A Data Scientist at a waste recycling company trained a CNN model to classify waste at the company’s sites.
+Incoming waste was classified as either trash, compost, or recyclable to make it easier for the machines to split the incoming waste into the appropriate bins.

+      During model testing, the F1 score was 0.918.
+The company’s senior leadership originally asked the Data Scientist to reach an F1 score of at least 0.95.

+      **What should the Data Scientist do to improve this score without spending too much time optimizing the model?**